Lynch Fragments: Description and installation method

 The sculptures are usually wall-based, although some works in the series are displayed on pedestals.
 Most of the works are small, generally around the size of a human head, and made of various metal scraps and implements welded onto a flat metal base mounted to the wall, usually circular, square, or triangular in shape.
-The materials Edwards welds onto the base sometimes protrude from or hang off of the sculptures and the works range visually from condensed, largely flat compositions to more sprawling sculptures with elements that extend further off the wall.
-Edwards has used an array of metal objects and materials to create the sculptures, including whole or severed axes, barbed wire, bolts, car parts, chains, farm tools, gears, hammers, horseshoes, jacks, knives, nails, padlocks, rakes, scissors, shovels, spikes, and wrenches.
+The materials Edwards welded onto the base sometimes protrude from or hang off of the sculptures and the works range visually from condensed, largely flat compositions to more sprawling sculptures with elements that extend further off the wall.
+Edwards used an array of metal objects and materials to create the sculptures, including whole or severed axes, barbed wire, bolts, car parts, chains, farm tools, gears, hammers, horseshoes, jacks, knives, nails, padlocks, rakes, scissors, shovels, spikes, and wrenches.
 Although the works are visually abstract apart from the identifiable objects used to create them, critics have compared them visually to skulls, gas masks, and traditional masks from across Africa, and several writers have noted that many of the constituent parts of the works resemble mouths, tongues, phalluses, and other body parts.

 The works are normally installed at eye-level for Edwards, around 6 ft high, which he called a "natural height".
 He described his ideal installation for exhibiting the sculptures, saying the works needed to be spaced 3 ft apart, preferably installed in groups of multiples of sixteen, and ideally exhibited in a circular space.
 He developed this installation structure after his first solo museum exhibition in 1965 at the Santa Barbara Museum of Art; his Lynch Fragments sculptures in that exhibition were installed fairly haphazardly by museum staff without his input, leading him to think more deeply about a preferred installation technique.